 Saint Joseph's Zeppole: traditional Neapolitan recipe, but baked and not fried.
 They can not be missed for Father's Day.

 The Sicilian cannoli: the original recipe of one of the most famous Sicilian sweet and not only.
 With thin skin, crisp and full of bubbles and a creamy filling of ricotta cheese.

 Sfinci di San Giuseppe, a traditional Sicilian sweet and fried ricotta stuffed that will make employees.
 In Sicily they are traditionally prepared for Father's Day, but they're also a great idea for Carnival.

 Sicilian Cartocci with ricotta and chocolate.
 The cones are one of the traditional fried sweet Sicilian pastries.
 Original recipe of Corsino pastry Palazzolo Acreide.

 Acciuleddi Carnival, Sardinian recipe: a crispy fried pasta glazed with honey and orange peel.
-One leads to another.
+With step by step video recipe

 Arrubiòlus: a difficult name for a Sardinian dessert easy and typical of Carnival.
 They are fried crackers, with ricotta and saffron.